 The Sightword Worksheets are introduced after the child has completed all of the Writing Worksheets at both the two and three-sound levels.
 This means that as the Sightword Worksheets are introduced, the child is already well practiced in use of the decoding chart.

 A B C D

-The Sightword Worksheets present one-hundred sixty-one different words over four different levels of activity.
-The four levels are given letter designations from A to D. The A level worksheets contain words that make use of only the first or white spellings for the sounds on the Decoding Chart.
+The Sightword Worksheets present 161 different words over four different levels of activity.
+The four levels are given letter designations from A to D. The A level worksheets contain words that make use of only the first or white spellings for the sounds on the decoding chart.
 The B level uses all of the spellings including the double-star spellings.
 The C level adds silent letters and their spelling codes.
-The C level also introduces “outlaw” words – words for which the Chart cannot produce a spelling.
+The C level also introduces “outlaw” words – words for which the decoding chart cannot produce a spelling.